deciduously/hunt-the-wumpus/post.md

 Also of note - we *must* provide a `Default` impl for our `Props`.
 I'm just setting it to `[0, 0, 0]`.

-Let's position it within our larger app.
+Let's position it within our app.
 First, we have to organize our component module:

 ```
 $ echo 'pub mod controls;' > src/components/mod.rs